hakichris/Budget/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Recipe <a name="about-project"></a>
+# 📖 Budget <a name="about-project"></a>

-## If making it to the Guinness book of world records sounds exciting to you, then The Recipe app provides a comprehensive solution for managing your secret recipes, ingredients, and inventory.
-You can save ingredients and track what you have on hand, create recipes, and generate a shopping list based on what you need for a recipe and even track your cooking time.
-Additionally, the app allows you to make your recipes public, facilitating easy sharing with others who may find them useful in their own cooking endeavors
+## Ia mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what

   <ul>
-    <li>View Recipes for the logged in user </li>
+    <li>View Budget for the logged in user </li>
-    <li>logged in user can delete their recipes</li>
+    <li>logged in user can create their categories</li>
-    <li>Logged in user can add new recipes</li>
+    <li>Logged in user can add new transaction</li>
-    <li>Logged in user can make the recipe public or private</li>
-    <li>Public recipes can be viewed by any user</li>
   </ul>

 ## 🛠 Built With <a name="built-with"></a>